 EV 101

-There are actually three types of electric vehicles.
+There are actually four types of electric vehicles.
 The type most people associate with “EVs” is called a “Battery Electric Vehicle” — or “BEV.”
-However, there are also “Hybrid Electric Vehicles” and “Plug-in Electric Vehicles” which we’ll discuss below.

 Battery Electric Vehicle (BEV)

 A Battery Electric Vehicle (BEV) has no gasoline engine.
 All the car’s energy comes from the battery, which powers an electric motor.
 BEVs have zero emissions, and they’re very quiet.
 In fact, in most models, a sound is added to alert pedestrians.
-The “range” (or distance you can travel on a charge) varies between models and years, but most BEVs can get anywhere from 75 – 402 miles on a single charge.battery (which drives the electric motor).
-In both cases, HEVs are gasoline-powered cars that emit much lower pollutants than a typical gasoline car.
+The “range” (or distance you can travel on a charge) varies between models and years, but most BEVs can get anywhere from ~75 – 500 miles on a single charge.

 Plug-In Hybrid Electric Vehicle (PHEV)